chaitanya-sai-neeli/Learning-React/README.md

 - Syntax : useEffect(() => {}, []);
 - The Callback function will be called after the component renders
 - As soon as the component's render cycle is completed, the callback function of useEffect will be invoked
+- If there is no dependency array then useEffect will be called everytime when component renders.
+- If dependency array is empty, then useEffect will be called only when the component renders for the 1st time.
+- If dependency array has something inside it, then useEffect will be called everytime the dependency array changes.
 - Watch Akshay Saini's CORS video

 # Episode 06: